Lyapounov Functions of closed Cone Fields: from Conley Theory to Time Functions: Preliminaries

-Note that $V(x)\neq 0$ if $x$ is a regular point of $\mE$.
+Note that $V(x)\neq 0$ at each regular point $x$ of $\mE$.
 This implies that a non degenerate open cone field on a manifold must admit singular points if the Euler characteristic is not zero.

+\begin{lem} Let $\mE$ be a non degenerate open cone field.
+Then from each point $x$ starts a forward timelike curve of infinite length, and a backward timelike curve of infinite length. \end{lem}

+\proof We consider a smooth vector field $V(x)$ contained in $\mE$.
+We assume that $V$ has a complete flow (this can be achieved by multiplying $V$ by a positive smooth function).
+Let $\gamma(t):[0,\infty)\lto M$ be the forward orbit of $x$ under this flow.
+Either $\gamma$ has infinite length, or it converges to a singular point of $\mE$.
+In the second case there exists a finite time $T>0$ such that $\gamma(T)$ is singular, since the singular set is open.
+We can then extend the curve $ \gamma_{|[0,T]} $ by a small loop at $\gamma(T)$ contained in the singular set of $\mE$, and obtain this way a timelike curve of infinite length starting at $x$.
+The backward case is analogous.